What does this funding get me?

 What is the timeline?

-Requests for applications will be issued January 1, 2025.
+North Carolina: Applications will be accepted between January 15 and February 12, 2025.
 Grant money must be spent by the end of 2026.

 What other incentives could I use to help me accomplish my goals?